nbellocam/Angular2ASPNETCoreBaseApp/README.md

 # ASP.NET Core with Angular 2 Base App

-Base ASP.NET Core project with Angular 2 and TypeScript build-in
+Base ASP.NET Core project with Angular 2 and TypeScript build-in.
+You can find more information on [my post](http://blog.nbellocam.me/2016/03/14/asp-net-core-and-angular-2/).

 ## Creating the base structure for this kind of project